leavepaulS/COP4610-Project2/COP4610/README.txt

  with the Makefile provided to us, and we can load and unload the module with no issues.
 However, our scheduler is incomplete and does not accepted requests and service passengers.

+ - Part 3 cat proc/elevator

+   At top of proc/elevator, there is a line of random characters that appears most likely because of kmalloc.
+Does not affect anything.

+# - GIT COMMIT LOG - #

+ Screen shots uploaded to canvas